dsykesturner/dsykesturner.github.io/README.md

 # dsykesturner.github.io (Personal Site)
-A basic website about Daniel and the things I enjoy :)
+A pretty simple website about myself and the things I enjoy :)